hamster007Github/tg_raidbot/README.md

 # Description
-tg_raidbot is a configurable Telegram raid summary bot for scanner systems like RDM and MAD (currently only RDM is supported).
+tg_raidbot is a configurable Telegram raid summary bot for RDM or Golbat database.

 # Features
 - Configurable message templates with some keywords (see '[templates]' chapter in `config.toml.example`)